-Google Workspace for Education Apps Sessions
+Google Workspace for Education Apps Sessions / Series

 These sessions provide tips on the apps, tools, and features found within the Google Workspace for Education productivity suite and how to use them in an adult education setting.